puppetserver ca list --all

 # puppetserver ca clean --certname <fqdn.of.the.client>

-If you delete the Puppet master’s certificate, you will need to re-deploy Puppet certificates to all of your nodes!
+If you delete the Puppet Server’s certificate, you will need to re-deploy Puppet certificates to all of your nodes!

 If, for some reason, you need to re-register your client with a new server, simply run the following on your client once the server is ready.